dssimmons-codes/AMDAT/README.md

 ### 2 Selecting trajectories for analysis

-There are generally two ways of storing trajectories for analysis.
+AMDAT allows for selection of particle trajectories for analysis in a number of ways.
+Several create lists of trajectories for trajectory level analysis, with selection possible based upon chemical definitions (species, element, etc), or based on position in the simulation box, or both.
 "Trajectory\_lists" store a list of particle trajectories that may be fixed or may change from frame to frame.
 "Trajectory\_bin\_lists" divide all particle trajectories into the system at each frame into spatially defined bins for analysis of locally varying properties.
 Subsets of particles may then be treated on a local basis by analyzing the intersection of a trajectory\_list with a trajectory\_bin\_list (where intersection denotes the set of particle trajectories present in both lists.

+In addition, AMDAT allows for the creation of "multibodies", which are objects of analysis that consist of multiple trajectories lumped together.
+The latter permits calculation of intrinsically multipoint properties such as those involving vector orientational statistics, gyration radii, and so on.

-Following are a list of commands used in the selection of particle trajectories for analysis.
-In addition to these general commands, certain analysis objects also yield trajectory\_lists.
+Following are a list of commands used in the selection of particle trajectories for analysis at the trajectory or multibody level.
+In addition to these general commands, certain analysis objects also yield trajectory\_lists or multibody\_lists.
 For example, find\_fast returns a trajectory\_list containing the most mobile particles in the system.

+#### Methods to create and manipulate lists of trajectories
 ##### create\_list

 Creates a static list of particle trajectories for analysis based upon set features such as the particle's type and location within molecules of a given species.